 You’re determined to spend tax dollars?
 Fine.
 Buy every teacher two four drawer filing cabinets with appropriate hanging files, manila folders and folder labels so they can keep portfolios of every student’s work, not only for those students, but for their parents and for the principals that supervise the teachers.
 And if the parents and principals can’t be bothered to stop by a few times a year to see how those kids and teachers are actually doing, what they’re really producing and how they’re improving, whose fault is that?
 True accountability is relatively inexpensive, but it does take a bit of interest and effort, interest and effort that produce far more information than a few test scores.

 Mandatory, high stakes testing takes no individual interest or effort, only unlimited taxpayer dollars.
 What do we owe our kids?
 What truly builds bigger, better brains?
-What truly builds America?
+What truly builds and preserves America?

 Our education department has canceled our province wide testing for the year.
 The exams count for 50% of the final grade in the course and you can still get credit for the course even if you fail the exam.